joebew42/joebew42.github.io/_posts/2020-11-03-essence-and-learning-in-code.markdown

 We have several terms in this code kata: User, Payments, Category, Spending, and E-Mail messages.

-But at its very bare minimum, we can agree that the slice of the system that best captures the essence is to _trigger and alarm when a value is at least 50% higher than another one_:
+But at its very bare minimum, we can agree that the slice of the system that best captures the essence is to _trigger an alarm when a value is at least 50% higher than another one_:

 ```java
 return (value >= otherValue + otherValue / 2);